kaisdukes/health-tracker/docs/2023-workout-log.md

 ## Weight progression

-I've completed 4 weeks on the 4-day a week split, having dropped the number of days slightly from 5 days a week previously as I felt I was overtraining while dieting.
-Weight training on a calorie deficit is very hard.
+I've completed 4 weeks on the 4-day a week split, having dropped the number of days slightly from 5 days a week previously, as I felt I was overtraining while dieting.
+Weight training on a calorie deficit is hard.
 Especially when you are trying to lift heavy and continue with progressive overload.
-However, it's essential if you want to retain as much lean mass as possible while cutting.
+However, strength training essential if you want to retain as much lean mass as possible while cutting.

-Advantages of the current 4-day routine:
+Advantages of the January 4-day routine:

-* It's chest, shoulders and arms focused, so I'm developing the muscles I wanted to in the first place
+* It's chest, shoulders and arms focused, so I'm developing the muscles I wanted to in the first place.
 * It feels well thought and balanced.
-I feel that each week I'm exercises every major muscle group to some extent
+I feel that each week I'm exercises every major muscle group to some extent.
 * My legs still feel strong and in good shape in proportion to other muscle groups, even though I've reduced legs to only squats and leg press once a week.
 This could also be because I'm consistently walking over 10k steps a day at a brisk pace.

 Disadvantages:

-* My back is developing as much as I would have liked, although given I'm only working out 4 days a week it's almost impossible to hit every major muscle group as much as I would like to
+* My back isn't developing as much as I would have liked, although given I'm only working out 4 days a week it's almost impossible to hit every major muscle group as much as I would like to.
 * Hanging knee raises were too easy and felt like a waste of sets.
-I could be doing something else with that time in the gym.
+I could be doing something else with that gym time.

 New routine for February is listed below.
 This is essentially the same as the January routine, but with a few changes:

-* Increased weight on arms exercises and legs
+* Increased weight on arms exercises and legs.
-* Increased weight on back exercises, except for pull downs
+* Increased weight on back exercises, except for pull downs.
-* Increased weight on flat chest press, but not on incline chest press
+* Increased weight on flat chest press, but not on incline chest press.
-* More reps for pull-ups and hanging leg raises
+* More reps for pull-ups and hanging leg raises.
-* I've replaced hanging knee raises with 1-minue planks
+* I've replaced hanging knee raises with 1-minue planks.
+The plan is to build up to 2-minute planks by increasing 30 seconds each month.
-* For the exercises I'm not increasing through weight, I can still get progressive improvements by increasing reps while focusing on form, until I'm comfortably in the 8-12 rep range
+* For the exercises I'm not increasing through weight, I can still get progressive improvements by increasing reps while focusing on form, until I'm comfortably in the 8-12 rep range.

 I'm excited about February's training plan for one big reason.
 I'm finally going to try to flat bench press using the 30 kg a side dumbbells.
 A major achievement, if I can progress to this level while dieting.